-Visual Arts Heritage Arts: (SF 50341)
+Visual Arts Heritage Arts (SF 50341)

-Exhibit an item of traditional art learned from another person or from a pattern (NO KITS) may be entered in this class.
-Nonoriginal cross-stitched, knitted and crocheted items by pattern fit in this class.
+Exhibit an item of traditional art learned from another person or from a pattern (NO KITS may be entered in this class).
+Non-original cross-stitched, knitted and crocheted items by pattern fit in this class.
 ALL ORIGINAL cross-stitched, knitted and crocheted items should be exhibited in Fiber Arts; (machine knitted items ARE NOT acceptable for this class.)
-Other possibilities include: needlepoint, counted cross-stitch, crewel, embroidery, cut work, hardanger embroidery (embroidery openwork), macramé, baskets, candles, pysanki (decorated eggs), leather, quilts, baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes also can be made using hand-made molds or broken into chunks for display, or candles.
-No machine quilting allowed in Heritage Arts.
+Other possibilities include: needlepoint, counted cross-stitch, crewel, embroidery, cut work, hardanger embroidery (embroidery openwork), macramé, baskets, candles, pysanki (decorated eggs), leather, baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes also can be made using hand-made molds or broken into chunks for display or candles.

 Exhibitors must also bring 1) the pattern or a copy of the pattern they used to create their traditional art; and 2) a description of the traditional origins of their art choice.

-Visual Arts Leather: (SF 50321)
+Visual Arts Leather (SF 50321)

-Exhibit one of the following options using leather.
+Exhibit one of the following options using leather:

-- Leather: Stamping: Exhibit should utilize one or more stamping techniques exhibit examples include items such as belt; coasters; bookmark; key chain; wrist bracelet. - Leather: Carving or Tooling: Exhibit should use simple swivel knife tooling techniques or may incorporate several swivel knife-tooling designs or patterns exhibit examples include items such as belt; pictorial carving; key case. - Leather: Lacing: Exhibit to include stamping and/or carving techniques incorporated with lacing techniques exhibit examples include items such as wallets; purses; etc. - Leather: Stitching: Exhibit may include stamping; carving and/or machine stitching techniques.
+- Leather Stamping: Exhibit should utilize one or more stamping techniques exhibit examples include items such as belt; coasters; bookmark; key chain; wrist bracelet. - Leather Carving or Tooling: Exhibit should use simple swivel knife tooling techniques or may incorporate several swivel knife-tooling designs or patterns exhibit examples include items such as belt; pictorial carving; key case. - Leather Lacing: Exhibit to include stamping and/or carving techniques incorporated with lacing techniques exhibit examples include items such as wallets; purses; etc. - Leather Stitching: Exhibit may include stamping; carving and/or lacing techniques and should be a leather item or article of apparel, which incorporates hand-sewing and/or machine stitching techniques.
 Hand-sewing and/or machine stitching must be the work of the exhibitor.

-Visual Arts Metal: (SF 50342)
+Visual Arts Metal (SF 50342)